arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

 - Navigate to the [Azure portal](https://portal.azure.com/).
 - Locate the storage account created.
 - Select **Access keys** in the **Security + networking** section of the navigation pane.
 Here, you can view your account access keys and the complete connection string for each key.
 - Find the **Connection string** value under **key1**, and select the **Copy** button to copy the connection string.
-You will add the connection string value to the code in the next section.
+You'll add the connection string value to the code in the next section.
 - In the **Blob** section of the storage account overview, select **Containers**.
 Leave the windows open so you can view changes made to the storage as you progress through the exercise.

 ## Prepare the .NET project

+:bangbang: The code in this project uses a connection string to authorize access to your storage account.
+This configuration is for example purposes.
+Connection strings and account access keys should be used with caution in application code.
+If your account access key is lost or accidentally placed in an insecure location, your service may become vulnerable.
+Anyone who has the access key is able to authorize requests against the storage account, and effectively has access to all the data.

+For optimal security, Microsoft recommends using managed identities for Azure resources to authorize requests against blob, queue, and table data, whenever possible.
+To learn more, see [Authorize access to blobs using Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-access-azure-active-directory).

-In this section we'll create project named az204-blob and install the Azure Blob Storage client library.
+Create project named _az204-blob_ and install the Azure Blob Storage client library.

-1. In the VS Code terminal navigate to a directory where you want to store your project.
+1. In the VS Code terminal, navigate to a directory where you want to store your project.

 1. In the terminal, use the `dotnet new` command to create a new console app.
 This command creates a simple "Hello World" C# project with a single source file: Program.cs.